personium/website/src/en/apiref/350_Register_EntityType_links.md

+---
+id: 350_Register_EntityType_links
+title: Link other objects with EntityType
-# Link other objects with EntityType
+sidebar_label: Link other objects with EntityType
+---

 ## Overview